SalesVista/strings/README.md

 ## Secondary API

-### `Strings.abbreviate(str)`
+### `Strings.abbreviate(str, singleWordSize = 3)`

-Abbreviate the given string by grabbing the first letter/character of each word, where words are separated by whitespace.
+Abbreviate the given string by grabbing the first letter/character of each word, where words are separated by whitespace or one of the following characters: `-`, `_`, `+`, `.`, `,`.
 If no string is given, an empty string will be returned.

+If the string contains only a single word (no whitespace separation), then a best-effort algorithm is used to determine the abbreviation.
+You can control the size of the desired abbreviation (number of characters) using the `singleWordSize` argument, which defaults to 3.

-E.g. turns `'Annual Contract Value'` into `'ACV'`
+E.g. turns `'Annual Contract Value'` into `'ACV'`, or turns `'Volume'` into `'Vol'`

 ### `Strings.formatInt(int, locale)`